spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **possible values:**

-- local file in application
+- local file in the application
 - URL to file
 - ArrayBuffer

-By default the template is generated with all properties or those defined in the [`columns`](#columns) option.
+By default, the template is generated with all properties or those defined in the [`columns`](#columns) option.
-If you want to use your own template file, you can use this option to add columns which are not being uploaded to the backend.
+If you want to use your own template file, you can use this option to add columns that are not being uploaded to the backend.
-It is recommended to use the [`skipColumnsCheck`](#skipcolumnscheck) option in this case, otherwise you will get errors.
+It is recommended to use the [`skipColumnsCheck`](#skipcolumnscheck) option in this case; otherwise, you will get errors.

 For the local file or URL, the filename is used for the download.
 The config [`spreadsheetFileName`](#spreadsheetfilename) will overwrite this.
 The config [`spreadsheetFileName`](#spreadsheetfilename) will be used for ArrayBuffer value.

 **Example:**

-**local file in application**
+**local file in the application**

 It will use `sap.ui.require.toUrl` to get the file.
-So make sure use the correct path including the namespace of your application.
+So make sure use the correct path, including the namespace of your application.
-Here the namespace is `ui.v4.ordersv4fe` and the file is located in the `webapp/ext` folder.
+Here the namespace is `ui.v4.ordersv4fe`, and the file is located in the `webapp/ext` folder.

 `spreadsheetTemplateFile: "ui/v4/ordersv4fe/ext/ListReportOrdersTemplate.xlsx"`